-Before you tackle working, driving or co-driving, you may also choose to volunteer to help on a team's service crew.
+Before you tackle either working, driving, or co-driving, you may also choose to volunteer to help on a team’s service crew.
 This is an excellent way to get to various events and learn about the sport.

 It is important to develop friends and mentors in rallying.
 The great news is: rallyists are extraordinarily helpful to each other and especially to newcomers.
-They are truly "impassioned enthusiasts" eager to share the excitement and rewards of their sport, and you will have no trouble getting information whenever you need it.
+They are truly “impassioned enthusiasts” eager to share the excitement and rewards of their sport, and you will have no trouble getting information whenever you need it.
 Check the list of CRS organizers on the calendar and the CRS officers in the back of this rulebook for a starting point.
-You will also find a lot of helpful information on the web - events have their own websites - or you can go to one of the excellent general rally websites.
+Also plan on contacting the Chief Tech Inspector (for car prep advice) and your local rally steward.
+You will also find a lot of helpful information on the web – most events now have their own website or you can go to one of the excellent general rally websites.
 These include:

 So make your plans and join the fun!
 Good luck in your rally career!

-The California Rally Series (CRS) is an "association" as opposed to a "profit" based organization, formed by the event organizers and the officers of the series.
+The California Rally Series (CRS) is a “non profit” organization formed by the event organizers and the officers of the series.
 The CRS has three major goals:

 The role of supporting event organizers includes loaning organizers funds to pay up front expenses, as well as providing clocks, sign boards, radios and other equipment for organizers to use.